pmbittner/OptimisedCentresOfRotationSkinning/README.md

 When compiled with the flag `COR_ENABLE_PROFILING`, the `CoRCalculator` will print the times it has needed for each step.

+The library has to be linked with the option `-pthread`, as it uses multithreading ([std::async](http://www.cplusplus.com/reference/future/async/)).

 ### Dependencies
 This library solely depends on the head-only library [`glm`](https://glm.g-truc.net/0.9.9/index.html).
 On Linux, installing `libglm-dev` with `apt` suffices.